-BD - Board of Directors AC-Audit Committee GC&NC - Governance, Compensation and Nominating Committee
+BD-Board of Directors AC-Audit Committee GC&NC-Governance, Compensation and Nominating Committee

 William D. Gregson - Mr. Gregson is the Chief Executive Officer of the Company, a position he has held since October, 2013 and has been the Chair of the Board since April 10, 2015.
-Mr. Gregson served as the Executive Chair of the board of directors of The Brick from January, 2012 until March, 2013.
+Mr. Gregson served as the Executive Chair of the board of directors of The Brick Ltd. from January, 2012 until March, 2013.
 Mr. Gregson was appointed President and Chief Executive Officer of The Brick Warehouse LP on July 10, 2009 and held that office until December 31, 2011.
 Prior to that, Mr. Gregson was the President and Chief Operating Officer of Forzani, where he worked for 11 years.
-Mr. Gregson is also a Director of Keg Restaurants Ltd. and a former director of MEGA Brands Inc. and Shop.ca Network Inc. He has a long and distinguished track record of over 30 years in retail operations.
+Mr. Gregson is also a director of Keg Restaurants Ltd., the Chair of the board of Golf Town Limited and a former director of MEGA Brands Inc. and Shop.ca Network Inc. Mr. Gregson has a long and distinguished track record of over 30 years in retail operations.
 Mr. Gregson holds a Bachelor of Commerce degree from the University of Toronto.